 - make time for your family at lunch, if they're around — my wife, Nicole, is a birth photographer, so her schedule is all over the place.
 But when she's home at lunch, one of us prepares for the other, or we put together our own individual meals together.
 This is a nice break in the day, and keeps me from being snacky.

 - separate work from home.
-While you may not have a dedicated home office, if you can set up in a spare bedroom (or even a child's bedroom, assuming they will still be going to school for most of your work day), that separation is key.
+While you may not have a dedicated home office, if you can set up in a spare bedroom (or even a child's bedroom), that separation is key.
 It gives you space and allows you to "leave work" just like you would leave the office (I'm looking at a Luxafor Bluetooth to have a "busy light" on my door).
 If that isn't an option, again, don't take your laptop and sit at the couch or propped up in your bed.
 Set up at a dining room table, breakfast nook, kitchen island — somewhere you can sit up straight and avoid the temptation of a larger screen and other distractions.

 - and in our current scenario especially, don't go work at a Starbucks, library, or Internet café.
 This is Darwinism at work, people.
 Your office is closed for a reason.

 - have a place to keep notes and reminders.
 While I'm big on notebooks, since they travel, and sticky notes, because they're easy, being at home most of the time means I'm big on whiteboards, too.
 A great place to put both short- and long-term reminders without getting lost somewhere mid-notebook or during any kind of workspace tidying.
 While I have a nice big whiteboard mounted to the wall over my right shoulder, I recently picked up one of these, too: a Quartet desk-mounted whiteboard.
 Very handy for all the little short-term things I need to track, though it wasn't perfectly level, so I had to add a couple of felt feet.